tomwalder/php-gds/README.md

 I find examples a great way to decide if I want to even try out a library, so here's a couple for you.
 Check out the examples folder for full code samples.

-Firstly, we'll need a `GDS\Store` through which we will read and write `GDS\Model` objects to and from Datastore.
+Firstly, we'll need a `GDS\Store` through which we will read and write `GDS\Entity` objects to and from Datastore.

 The Store needs a `GDS\Gateway` to talk to Google.
 The gateway needs a `Google_Client` for authentication.